nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 * [Logos 10 Gold](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton)
 * [Academic Essentials](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton)

-This will provide a well-rounded library full of commentaries, dictionaries, and texts like BHS and NA28.
+This will provide you with a well-rounded library full of commentaries, dictionaries, and Hebrew and Greek texts like BHS and NA28.
+However, if you can afford to reach beyond Gold for [Logos 10 Platinum](https://partner.logosbible.com/click.track?CID=431490&AFID=467957), it is absolutely worth it.
+With Platinum, you'll gain access to resources like the Exegetical Guide to the Greek New Testament series, Pillar New Testament Commentaries, and the Ancient Christian Commentary on Scripture set.
+I reached for these these resources over and over again throughout my MDiv program as I wrote papers and studied.

 ## Take Advantage of Sales